emc-openstack/vnx-direct-driver/vnxCinder/AdvancedFeature.md

 * The source volume which has snap-copy volume can not be migrated.
 * snapcopy volume will be change to full-copy volume after host-assisted or storage-assisted migration.
 * snapcopy volume can not be added to consisgroup because of VNX limitation.

+## Asynchronous migration support

+* Metadata Key: `async_migrate`
+* Possible Values:
+    * `True` or `true`
+    * `False` or `false`
+* Default: `False`

+Currently VNX Cinder driver leverages LUN migration when creating a cloned volume or a volume from snapshot.
+By default, user has to wait a long time before the volume becomes `available`.

+Now user can add `--metadata async_migrate=true` when creating a cloned volume or a volume from snapshot, which makes the volume `available` when LUN migration starts.

+Examples:

+        cinder create --source-volid <source-void> --name "cloned_volume" --metadata async_migrate=True

+or

+        cinder create --snapshot-id <snapshot-id> --name "vol_from_snapshot" --metadata async_migrate=True

+__Constraints:__

+* Source volume cannot be deleted/migrated/retyped before migration completes on VNX.
+* Following operations cannot be performed on the newly created volume before migration completes on VNX.
+  - Migrate volume
+  - Retype volume
+  - Take snapshot

 ## Efficient non-disruptive volume backup